huangli712/ACGui/docs/src/usage.md

 * Choose a appropriate file that contains the necessary data.
 * Click `Open` in the pop-up dialogue box.

 After a few seconds, the data will be uploaded to the server side.
+Note that the data file will be stored in the working directory in the server side.

 ![data.png](./assets/data.png)